hippalectryon-0/sandboxie-docs/Content/PrivacyConcerns.md

    %Appdata%\Microsoft\Internet Explorer\Quick Launch\User Pinned\ImplicitAppShortcuts
 ```

-The [Sandbox Settings > Applications > Miscellaneous](ApplicationsSettings.md#miscellaneous) settings page includes the setting "Permit programs to update jump lists in the Windows 7 taskbar".
+The [Sandbox Options > Applications > Miscellaneous](ApplicationsSettings.md#miscellaneous) settings page includes the setting "Permit programs to update jump lists in the Windows 7 taskbar".
 If this setting is enabled, additional files are created in the following folders, within the user profile folder.
 ```
    %Appdata%\Microsoft\Windows\Recent\CustomDestinations
    %Appdata%\Microsoft\Windows\Recent\AutomaticDestinations